bplaat/gosbank/protocol.md

     },
     "body": {
         "success": false,
-        "message": "There is already a bank with that bank code connected!"
+        "message": "The Sovjet Bank you tried to message is not connected to Gosbank!"
     }
 }
 ```